marmolejo/zerocash/README.md

 ## Running in the regtest mode

-To test the code, first create an empty directory to perform the tests:
+To test the code, create the directory which is going to hold the configuration, blocks and wallet storage:

-    $ mkdir -p $HOME/tmp/z
+    $ mkdir -p $HOME/.bitcoin

 Inside this directory, create a file named bitcoin.conf with the following
 values: